tweag/nickel/doc/manual/correctness.md

 > let GreaterThan = fun bound =>
     std.contract.from_predicate (fun val => val >= bound) in
   -1 | GreaterThan 10
-error: contract broken by value
+error: contract broken by a value
-[..]
+[...]
 ```

 Both type and contract annotations support the same syntax for properties on